-Stockholder proposals submitted pursuant to Exchange Act Rule 14a-8 for inclusion in the Company's proxy statement and form of proxy for the 2011 annual meeting of stockholders must be received by the Company by December 2, 2010.
+Stockholder proposals submitted pursuant to Exchange Act Rule 14a-8 for inclusion in the Company's proxy statement and form of proxy for the 2011 annual meeting of stockholders must be received by the Company by December 3, 2011.
 Such a proposal must also comply with the requirements as to form and substance established by the SEC for such a proposal to be included in the proxy statement and form of proxy.

-In accordance with our Bylaws as currently in effect, for a stockholder to nominate a director or for a proposal of a stockholder to be presented at the Company's 2011 annual meeting of stockholders, other than a stockholder proposal intended to be included in our proxy statement and submitted pursuant to Rule 14a-8 of the Exchange Act, a stockholder's notice must be delivered to, or mailed and received at, the principal executive offices of the Company, together with all supporting documentation required by the Company's Bylaws, (A) not prior to November 2, 2010 nor later than 5:00 p.m.
-Eastern Time on December 2, 2010 or (B) in the event that the date of the 2011 annual meeting is advanced or delayed by more than 30 days from May 19, 2011, (i) not earlier than the close of business on the 150th day prior to the date on which notice of the date of such meeting is mailed to stockholders, and (ii) not later than 5:00 p.m.
-Eastern Time on the later of (x) the 120th day prior to the date of such annual meeting or (y) the 10th day following the day on which public announcement of the date of mailing of the notice for such annual meeting is first made.
+In accordance with our Bylaws as currently in effect, for a stockholder to nominate a director or for a proposal of a stockholder to be presented at the Company's 2012 annual meeting of stockholders, other than a stockholder proposal intended to be included in our proxy statement and submitted pursuant to Rule 14a-8 of the Exchange Act, a stockholder's notice must be delivered to, or mailed and received at, the principal executive offices of the Company, together with all supporting documentation required by the Company's Bylaws, (A) not prior to November 3, 2011 nor later than 5:00 p.m., Eastern Time, on December 3, 2011 or (B) in the event that the date of the 2012 annual meeting is advanced or delayed by more than 30 days from May 11, 2012, (i) not earlier than the 150th day prior to the date of such annual meeting is first made.
 You may contact the Company's Secretary at the address mentioned below for a copy of the relevant Bylaw provisions regarding the requirements for making stockholder proposals and nominating director candidates.
 Any such proposals should be mailed to: AvalonBay Communities, Inc., Ballston Tower, 671 N. Glebe Road, Suite 800, Arlington, VA 22203, Attention: Secretary.